ChristianOtieno/rails-facebook/README.md

 ![screenshot](./app/assets/images/facebookclone-pic.png)

-Additional description about the project and its features.
+Summary description of the project and its features.

 ## Built With